Neil-Stead/wordgrowth/README.md

 WordGrowth is a study tool for intermediate to advanced language learners of any language.
 The objective of the tool is for learners to make a note of new words that they encounter, and to add real life examples of the word to the tool either in video or text format.

 ## Features
+- Register an account
+- Change password on account
 - Add new vocabulary words with definitions and example sentences
 - Attach YouTube videos or article excerpts for real-world usage
 - Highlight keywords inside article excerpts